 In this study, we present two results: (1) For neutral conditions, a dissociation between perception and pursuit eye movements in response to adapted visual motion information.
-Observers reported the motion direction of the adapted component much less frequently, indicating that observers were less aware of the adapted than the unadapted motion component, although pursuit reacted sensitively to the adapted (unaware) information (see also Spering et al., 2011); (2) For attention conditions, a shift of responses toward the attended motion direction in both perception and pursuit, regardless of whether the attended stimulus was adapted or unadapted.
-These findings indicate that FBA affects perception and pursuit similarly even though the former reflects awareness whereas the latter does not necessarily do so (Spering et al., 2011; Tavassoli and Ringach, 2010).
+Observers reported the motion direction of the adapted component much less frequently, indicating that observers were less aware of the adapted than the unadapted motion component, although pursuit reacted sensitively to the adapted ("unaware") information (see also Spering et al., 2011).
+(2) For attention conditions, a shift of responses towards the attended motion direction in both perception and pursuit, regardless of whether the attended stimulus was adapted or unadapted.
+These findings indicate that FBA affects perception and pursuit similarly even though the former reflects awareness whereas the latter does not necessarily do so (e.g., Spering et al., 2011; Tavassoli and Ringach, 2010).

-The present study advances previous psychophysical studies demonstrating effects of spatial attention on the processing of unaware visual information in patients with blindsight (Kentridge et al., 1999) and effects of FBA and spatial attention on processing unaware visual information in healthy observers (Melcher et al., 2005; Kanai et al., 2006; Schmidt and Schmidt, 2010).
-Notably, here we show that these effects transfer to the motor domain: attending to adapted, unaware visual motion direction causes a shift in both motion perception and pursuit to the attended motion direction.
-Moreover, previous studies have shown that other motor responses, such as saccades or reaching
+The present study advances previous psychophysical studies demonstrating effects of spatial attention on the processing of unaware visual information in patients with blindsight (e.g., Kentridge et al., 1999) and effects of FBA and spatial attention on processing unaware visual information in healthy observers (Kanai, et al., 2006; Melcher et al., 2005; Schmidt and Schmidt, 2010).
+Notably, here we show that these effects transfer to the motor domain: attending to adapted, "unaware" visual motion direction causes a shift in both motion perception and pursuit to the attended motion direction.
+Moreover, previous studies have shown that other motor responses, such as saccades or reaching movements, can be performed in the absence of conscious perception of the target in both patients (e.g., Isa and Yoshida, 2009; Weiskrantz et al., 1974) and healthy observers (e.g., Goodale et al., 1986; Roseboom and Arnold, 2011).
+Remarkably, here we show that pursuit to unperceived visual features can be modulated by attention.